thomashirtz/pytaurus/README.md

 ### Keys and Kwargs

-By default the keys in the files are in the form "D Total Current", however, to make the name more pythonic, they are converted by default to "d_total_current" (by replacing spaces by underscore and removing uppercase).
-It is possible to change the keys by modifing the kwargs `separator: str = '_'` and `lowercase: bool = True`
+By default, the keys in the files are in the form "D Total Current", however, to make the name more pythonic, they are converted by default to snake case ex: "d_total_current" (by replacing spaces by underscore and removing uppercase).
+The `snake_case` argument allows to enable and disable this feature (`True` by default).

 ## todo